YOUR WORK. MY WORDS. IT WORKS.

 I rest my case.

-I believe in the life-changing power of words, so in every job role I quickly became the ‘go to’ person for good copywriting (which felt pretty good, though it wasn’t what I was being paid for, which is pretty bad.)
+In every role, I quickly became the ‘go to’ person for great copy (which felt pretty good, though it wasn’t really what I was being paid for, which is pretty bad.)

 Then one day, somebody said…